 Voluntary and community groups who work with children and young people and/or vulnerable adults can struggle to keep up to date and to find the right resources.
 We run regular Basic Safeguarding Awareness Workshops which cover how to identify and deal with safeguarding issues which will help small voluntary and community organisations to develop good practice that suits their group and its activities.
 For details of future sessions go to the CVS Events page and set the category to Safeguarding.

 In addition, you can sign up for free e-learning using the e-learning self registration system, available from the Pan-Bedfordshire Local Safeguarding Children Boards Training Unit.
 Their directory of courses lists subjects relating to the safeguarding of children and also vulnerable adults.
 Please note that groups working with adults can use this training too.
+Face-to-face training, and other information is also available from the Central Bedfordshire Safeguarding Children Board Training page.

 Groups who are in the early stages of thinking about safeguarding and working with children, and those who already have some experience of working with children and keeping them safe, will find Are They Safe useful.
 This guide from NSPCC has been written for leaders of a wide range of voluntary and community groups and has 9 steps, which walk you through developing a safeguarding plan and implementing it.
 It contains information about what safeguarding is, explains why voluntary and community groups need safeguards, and provides links to further information that will help you work through each step.